matthewpetersorg/LoopWorkspace/Scripts/LocalizationInstructions.md

 ## Finalize with PR to LoopWorkspace

+An interim script was added.
+It creates a new branch: dev_translations_test and commits the changes for any submodule that has a translations branch.
+It also allows updates to scripts and instructions to be committed as well.
+See:

+* manual_test_LoopWorkspace_translations.sh

 Once all the localization PR have been finished and merged, LoopWorkspace needs to be updated as well.
 Below are some of the CLI steps that could be used.
-Probably want to create another manual script.
+Probably want to create another manual script for doing the final PR leading to the next update to dev branch.

 Prepare the local clone for updates and create a new branch: